Polymer/old-docs-site/app/1.0/start/toolbox/deploy.md

 <!-- toc -->

-In this step, we'll deploy our application to the web.
+In this step, you'll deploy your application to the web.

 ## Build for deployment